 Currently, there are six Daughter companies working independently and together within the Life Biosciences research environment.
 The company provides Daughter companies with the resources required to maximize human potential, including Life Lua’s data and communications platform, experienced management, drug development experience, and a 24,000 square foot, state-of-the-art vivarium, robotics and drug screening facility in Cambridge, Mass (USA), augmented by laboratories and offices on four continents.

 # # #

-Co-founded in 2017 by David Sinclair, PhD, AO, and Tristan Edwards, Life Biosciences is the first and largest company addressing the eight pathways of age-related decline (ARD) as a systemic breakdown of the body, not a series of isolated symptoms and conditions.
-It has established Daughter companies around the world, led by a Dream Team of respected scientists, to independently and collaboratively attack these pathways through pioneering research and product development.
-The company provides Daughter companies with the full resources of LifeLab, its 24,000 square-foot, state-of-the-art research facility that includes a vivarium, robotics, and drug screening capabilities; and an emerging AI platform being developed by the company’s Lua subsidiary.
-Life Biosciences seeks to increase healthspans for everyone, including companion animals.
+Co-founded in 2017 by David Sinclair, PhD, AO, and Tristan Edwards, Life Biosciences is addressing the eight pathways of age-related decline (ARD) as a systemic breakdown of the body, not a series of isolated symptoms and conditions.
+It has established Daughter companies around the world to independently and collaboratively attack these pathways through pioneering research and product development.
+The company provides Daughter companies with the full resources of Life Lua’s data and communications platform; LifeLab, its 24,000- square-foot, state-of-the-art research facility that includes a vivarium, robotics, and drug screening capabilities.
+Life Biosciences seeks to increase health spans for everyone, including companion animals.